 About Wounded Warrior Project

 The mission of Wounded Warrior Project® (WWP) is to honor and empower Wounded Warriors.
 WWP’s purpose is to raise awareness and to enlist the public’s aid for the needs of injured service members, to help injured servicemen and women aid and assist each other, and to provide unique, direct programs and services to meet their needs.
 WWP is a national, nonpartisan organization headquartered in Jacksonville, Florida.
-To get involved and learn more, visit woundedwarriorproject.org.
+To get involved and learn more, about family veteran programs, visit woundedwarriorproject.org.